Worms in Dogs : Treating Your Dogs Intestinal Parasites

 time

-13 Minute Read
+10 Minute Read

-Updated April 25, 2022
+Updated July 24, 2022

 Worms are not uncommon in dogs.
-They have a proclivity for eating gross things that they find on the ground, in the garbage, or may even eat “waste” from wild animals.
-This leaves plenty of chances for opportunistic parasites to sneak into your dog’s gut.
+Canines have a proclivity for eating gross things that they find on the ground, in the garbage, or may even eat “waste” from wild animals.
+This leaves plenty of chances for opportunistic parasites to sneak into your dog's gut.

 Types of Worms in Dogs

-Roundworms
+Roundworms in Dogs

-Hookworms
+Hookworms in Dogs

 This aptly named parasite is shaped like a hook about the size of a penny and has multiple sets of teeth that allow them to latch onto the walls of your dog’s small intestine to feed on your dog’s blood.

 The life cycle of hookworms is similar to roundworm infection but typically a little faster, as the larvae can reach their infectious stage in about a week.
-The biggest difference between these two common intestinal parasites, besides their food source, is that hookworms can also penetrate the skin to infect your pet.
-Eeek!
+Infected dogs then start shedding the hookworm sections.

-Whipworms
+Whipworms in Dogs

 Adult whipworms in dogs, though less common, are another type of intestinal parasite that can be found in adult dogs.
 They are ingested as eggs and develop in the intestinal tract like other worms, but these guys don’t travel outside of the dog's intestines as round and hookworms do.